Madonna: 1998–2002: Ray of Light, Music, second marriage, and touring comeback

-In 1998, Madonna founded the Ray of Light Foundation, which focused on women, education, global development and humanitarian causes.
-She recorded the single "Beautiful Stranger" for the 1999 film Austin Powers: The Spy Who Shagged Me, which earned her a Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
-Madonna starred in the 2000 comedy-drama film The Next Best Thing, directed by John Schlesinger.
-The film opened at number two on the US box office with $5.9 million grossed in its first week, but this quickly diminished.
-She also contributed two songs to the film's soundtrack—a cover of Don McLean's 1971 song "American Pie" and an original song "Time Stood Still"—the former became her ninth UK number-one single.
+The album's two highest-charting singles, "Frozen" and "Ray of Light", peaked at numbers two and five on the US Billboard Hot 100, with the former becoming her first song to debut at number one in the UK.
+At the 41st Annual Grammy Awards, Madonna won four awards, including Best Pop Album for Ray of Light, and Best Dance Recording and Best Short Form Music Video for the title track.
+In 1998, Madonna established the Ray of Light Foundation, a non-profit for women, education, global development, and humanitarian aid.
+She recorded the single "Beautiful Stranger" for the film Austin Powers: The Spy Who Shagged Me (1999), which earned her a Grammy Award for Best Song Written for a Motion Picture, Television or Other Visual Media.
+She starred as a yoga teacher in the comedy-drama The Next Best Thing (2000), which received negative reviews and opened at number two at the US box office.
+For the soundtrack, she recorded a cover of Don McLean's "American Pie", her ninth UK number-one single.